Single point of contact

 Early Help is embedded in a thresholds of need document.
 The Children’s Trust and WSCB oversee the delivery of Early Help and are advocating this framework for all partners who deliver support to children and young people at Level 1, 2 and 3.

-The Restorative Solutions Team helps young people address risky behaviour and empowers them to make positive changes in their lives.
+The Targeted Youth Support Service (TYSS) supports young people to address risky behaviour and empowers them to make positive changes in their lives.
 We support people of all ages to work together to overcome issues and improve the local area so that everyone can feel safe and confident in their own community.

 Offering support for: